 Direct Current is preferred when you want consistent waves of

 ESD Ionizer Products: https://www.elimstat.com/product-category/ionization/

-If you consider implementing an ESD Program keep in mind that grounding is generally cheaper than ionization.
+The costs of preventing ESD can always be evaluated by performing lot tests.
+If you consider implementing an ESD Program grounding is generally cheaper to start with.
 However, for static being created inside a machine or by fast-moving assembly lines ionization is almost the only way to ensure charge decay.